jasonmit/ember-open-browser/README.md

 [![npm Version][npm-badge]][npm]

-A small addon that opens an ember-cli application, using the systems default web browser, after an initial build via `ember s`.
+A small addon that opens an ember-cli application, using the systems default web browser, after an initial build via `ember serve`.

 This is only made possible by prior work within `create-react-app`.